Calibrachoa Growth and Care Guide

 Position containers in areas that receive full sun (4-8 hours daily, depending on climate) to promote vigorous blooming.
 Regular pruning is essential to control leggy growth; pinching back one stem weekly encourages a fuller, denser display and increases flower production.
 With proper care, Calibrachoa transforms patios, porches, and balconies into vibrant, colorful spaces.

-Calibrachoa hanging basket
+Calibrachoa mixed hanging basket filled with spilling growth

 Garden Borders